-Elegushi beach, Lagos is the first and apparently, only Lagos beach I have ever been to in my entire adult life.
+Elegushi beach, Lagos is the first Lagos beach I have ever been to in my entire adult life.
 I have always heard of how people celebrate their birthdays, have weekends out and just do fun stuff at the beach.
 Growing up didn’t exactly present all of these fun stuff.
 It was books and church, lol.

 Also read: Incredible resorts in Lagos

 One day, my friends decided they were going to Elegushi beach, Lagos and of course, I grabbed the opportunity.
 I wasn’t going to be paying for anything, including the gate fee and yeah, the different sorts of mendemende.

 Opportunities should never pass you by, you know.
 Knowing the kind of person I am spurred me into faster action.
 I could be home all day blogging and working on clients’ online accounts.
 By the way, I have migrated from Blogger to WordPress.